Directed strongly walk-regular graphs: Digraphs with nonreal eigenvalues

 In this section, we consider strongly walk-regular digraphs with nonreal eigenvalues.
 Doubly regular tournaments, or equivalently strongly regular digraphs with $t=0$ are examples of these: If $n$ is the number of vertices, then the eigenvalues are $k=\frac12(n-1)$ and $-\frac12 \pm \frac12 \sqrt{-n}$ (this follows for example from the proof of \cite[Thm.~2.2]{Du}).
 Clearly also the directed cycle (see Example \ref{ex:mu01}) and the digraphs of Example \ref{ex:mu02} have nonreal eigenvalues.

 Hoffman (unpublished) posed the problem of constructing digraphs with unique walks of length $3$.
 Lam and Van Lint \cite{LvL} generalized this by considering directed graphs with unique walks of fixed length ($m$ say), that is, with adjacency matrix $A$ satisfying $A^{m}=J-I$.
 This is a very particular case of our strongly walk-regular digraphs (with $\mu_m=\lambda_m=1$ and $\nu_m=0$), whose eigenvalues different from $k$ satisfy the equation $x^{m}=-1$.
-In particular, they showed that there are no such digraphs for even $m$, and constructed $k$-regular digraphs for every odd $m$ on $k^{m}+1$ vertices as follows.
+In particular, they showed that there are no such digraphs for even $m$, and constructed $k$-regular digraphs for every odd $m$ on $k^{m}+1$ vertices.
+In order to generalize their example, we use the following lemma.